Turn up the Skrillex to ward off some pesky bloodsucking insects. And possibly your neighbors.

 TK:I love the Smithsonian.
 They’re such a good resource.

-AB: And they did an article about how Scrillex may help ward off mosquito bites.
-Scrillex so Scrillex is not a cleaning product.
-It is a musical group.
+AB: And they did an article about how Skrillex may help ward off mosquito bites.
+Skrillex so Skrillex is not a cleaning product.
+It is a musical–(interrupted)

 TK: What they…

 AB: Yep, I know.
-Doesn’t it sound like like I’m going to get my Scrillex and really go clean the oven out.
+Doesn’t it sound like like I’m going to get my Skrillex and really go clean the oven out.

 TK Yeah.
 It sounds like something that would come in a wipe, you know, maybe or with Abrasive, you could get it with extra pumice.